2022-23 Community Investment Fund

 Ensures that its investment decisions and results are communicated regularly to the community.

-Last year's 2020-21 funding covered projects that run until March 31, 2021.
+Last year's 2021-22 funding covers projects that run until March 31, 2022.
 The deadline to complete your final report is 30 days after your project ends.
+If you have completed your 2021-22 Project, please submit your final report by clicking on the link below.

 Three Priority Areas for United Way Yukon Funding